Office of Undergraduate Research

 - Production of a documentary film about Dorothy Dix

 ALL research and creative activity begins with a question.

 How will you benefit?

 Your research project will help you connect with faculty, become immersed in a field of study and gain confidence in your abilities.
-As you near graduation, you’ll find it draws a lot of attention – from employers and graduate schools.
+As you near graduation, you will find it draws a lot of attention from employers and graduate schools.

-If you’re ready to ask questions, explore solutions, and find answers,
+If you are ready to ask questions, explore solutions, and find answers,

 the OFFICE OF UNDERGRADUATE RESEARCH can help you make it happen.

-Research isn't just for professors and graduate students.
+Research is not just for professors and graduate students.
 Click on the For Students tab on the left menu to learn more!